Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "The Thing."

-"Like...council, senate?"
+"Like... council, senate?"

 "No, the *Thing.* It's an old word, I think Norse?
 You know, Vikings?
 It's like, the whole town getting together to talk and vote.
 Sir Jerry says it's the best kind of democracy for right now because we're still so small."

 Sara clearly had an enthusiasm for sharing knowledge that was the hallmark of a born journalist, coupled to the motor mouth of a born irritant.
 "One of the sessions, we voted on what to call everything.
-So we've got Palace Rise, Delaney Row, Crash Avenue, Camp Uplift - that's the army, you'll like them, they're really tidy...uh, cool -  we've not got names right down to streets yet because there's not really any streets and...oh, we're here."
+So we've got Palace Rise, Delaney Row, Crash Avenue, Camp Uplift - that's the army, you'll like them, they're really tidy... uh, cool -  we've not got names right down to streets yet because there's not really any streets and... oh, we're here."

 Adam and Ava's house turned out to be tiny.
 In fact, it could have fit comfortably inside a large room.
 Inside, though, it turned out to be pure efficient space.
 It had everything - The living room doubled as a kitchen, complete with cooker, dishwasher and washer/dryer (though these both had signs on them warning that they weren't yet working), a folding-out dining table that recessed cleverly into the floor when not in use, and a fridge.
 The bed was up a short, extremely steep flight of stairs that doubled as storage, and below it were the bathroom, complete with a shower and bath, and even a spare room.
 The whole thing couldn't have been more than twenty feet long, and even included a porch.